 After absorbing L-tryptophan from food, our bodies convert it to 5-HTP (5-hyrdoxytryptophan), and then to serotonin, melatonin, and vitamin B6 (nicotinamide).
 Serotonin is a hormone that transmits signals between nerve cells.
 It also causes blood vessels to narrow.
 Changes in the level of serotonin in the brain can alter mood.
 Melatonin is important for sleep and vitamin B6 is essential for energy metabolism.

 You should not use any Tryptophan products if you are allergic to tryptophan.
-Ask a doctor, pharmacist, or other healthcare provider if it is safe for you to use this product if you have:
+Ask a doctor, pharmacist, or other healthcare providers if it is safe for you to use this product if you have:

 - liver disease;